engin100/980/labs/lab-3.md

 Finally, we need to tell the Arduino to print out the `tempC` variable instead of the `voltage` to Serial now, so we do this by changing what variable is passed into `Serial.println()` from `Serial.println(voltage);` to `Serial.println(tempC);`.

-Run your code again and look at the Serial monitor.
+Run your code again and look at the Serial Monitor.
 You should now see values that look like temperatures, and they should roughly match the indoor temperature.
 If they do, move on to the next step.

 ### 6. Field Trip Pt.
 2

 We are now finally ready to record our temperatures as we go outside.
-Start by opening the Serial plotter:
+Start by opening the Serial Plotter:

 ![Serial Plotter](https://docs.arduino.cc/static/007eb89dc4e226a14834d28da2b3f8b6/4ef49/serial-plotter-open.png)

 You should now see temperature data being graphed in real time!

-While you have the Serial plotter open, walk outside and wait for your temperature to adjust and flatten out on your plot.
+While you have the Serial Plotter open, walk outside and wait for your temperature to adjust and flatten out on your plot.
 Once this is done, take a screenshot of the plot.
 This will be one of the things you include in your submission.

 ## Post-Lab Questions